 Buying a new pool comes with a lot of extra expenses and equipment.
 You will want to make sure you have the correct supplies before vacuuming your pool to waste.

-You will need a backwash hose to attach to the pump outlet to enable you to direct the water where you want it to go.
+You will need a backwash hose to attach to the pump outlet and direct the water where you want it to go.
 The backwash hose you purchase depends on where you plan on emptying the dirty pool water.
-You will want a hose that is long enough to reach your preferable dumping location.
+You will want a hose that is long enough to reach your preferred dumping location.

 Check your pool’s water level

-Before vacuuming your pool to waste, you will need to check your water level.
+Before vacuuming your pool to waste, you must check your water level.
 Since the dirty pool water empties outside of the pool, you will want to run water into the pool with a hose while vacuuming.

 I normally top the pool up for a while before I start to vacuum to get the water level quite high as the water level will go down very fast when vacuuming on the waste setting.
 I normally get the water level to the top of the skimmer opening.

 If you do not vacuum quickly enough, the water level may reach the bottom of the skimmer opening.
-If it falls below that then it is possible for the pump to run dry and become damaged.
-So before it gets to that point you should stop the pump and top the pool up again.
+If it falls below that, the pump can run dry and become damaged.
+So, before it gets to that point, you should stop the pump and top the pool up again.

 Vacuuming your pool to waste